reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 Functional programming in Java brings many advantages but also has its share of disadvantages and challenges.

-**One of the key benefits of functional programming is improved code readability.** Functional code tends to be concise, thanks to lambda expressions and method references, leading to reduced boilerplate and easier code maintenance.
+**One of the key benefits of functional programming is that it improves code readability.** Functional code tends to be concise, thanks to lambda expressions and method references, leading to reduced boilerplate and easier code maintenance.
 This focus on immutability—where data structures remain unchanged after creation—helps to reduce side effects and prevents bugs caused by unexpected changes in state.

 **Another advantage is its compatibility with concurrency and parallelism.** Since functional programming avoids mutable state, operations can run in parallel without the usual risks of data inconsistency or race conditions.
-This results in code that's naturally better suited for multi-threaded environments.
+This results in code that's naturally better suited for multithreaded environments.

 **Functional programming also promotes modularity and reusability.** With functions being first-class citizens, us can create small, reusable components, leading to cleaner, more maintainable code.
 The abstraction inherent in functional programming reduces overall complexity, allowing us to focus on the essential logic without worrying about implementation details.